tri10256/Investofunda/README.md

      8. If you have LUMP sum that will give most of the time a positive return but here i mean lump sum should be  a good amount(>100000)

-     9. Some tips for smart investing which i follows or may i developed.
+     9. Some tips for smart investing which i followed.
+        1. If you are going to invest and you are choosing the sip  , then for gaining money on your rest amount keep your money in liquid funds.liquid funds gives higher retruns          then F.Ds
+          2. You can take out any amount of money at any time from liquid funds.
+            This is the feature i like most.
+     10.